yasher1/Supplementary-Files-HTGF/README.md

  4. pip install --upgrade tensorflow
  5. After all the pre-requisites are installed, open Jupyter Notebook and run the file.

- Orignal group ratings are in orig_grat.csv file.
+ Original group ratings are in orig_grat.csv file.

  Predicted group ratings are in pred_grat.csv file